 However, it can’t all be great without some drawbacks.
 As you can imagine, they are much more expensive and require a cord or battery.
-If you are using the dremel on a regular basis, its important that you check the heat because they can get very hot.
+If you are using the Dremel on a regular basis, it’s important that you check the heat because it can get very hot.

 How To Cut Dogs Nail Safely

-It really is hit or miss when cutting your dogs nails.
-Some dogs simply do not care whether you cut their nails whereas some dogs cannot stand the site of the clippers coming out of the cupboard.
+It really is hit or miss when cutting your dog’s nails.
+Some dogs simply do not care whether you cut their nails whereas some dogs cannot stand the sight of the clippers coming out of the cupboard.

 To cut your dogs nail safely, try the following steps:

 - Calm your dog down and ensure they are in a comfortable position